Betty Friedan Tribute

-For Betty Friedan, all of this began in Peoria, as Drake noted in her lecture.
-Here in her hometown Friedan experienced discrimination on account of religion (her family was Jewish), though not on account of gender.
+In her lecture Drake focused on Peoria’s influence on the woman who would go on to change history.
+Here in her hometown Friedan experienced discrimination on account of her religion (her family was Jewish), which she said helped her to commit her life to fighting discrimination on account of gender.
 But here she also became persuaded of the power of the group to change things.
-“If there was a problem, you could organize the community to deal with the problem,” she told Drake, who interviewed her in 1999 for the Journal Star and WTVP-TV.
-Organizing the community – the community of women -- is precisely what Friedan did.
+“If there was a problem, you could organize the community to deal with the problem,” she told Drake, who interviewed her in 1999 for The Journal Star and WTVP-TV.
+Organizing the community – the community of women – is precisely what Betty Friedan did.

 Bettye Goldstein, who would become Betty Friedan, lived with her family at this house on Farmington Road, an easy walk to Bradley University